+Palmetto Bluff also includes all the trappings you’d expect in a resort community, executed at the highest level, from the Jack Nicklaus-designed May River Golf Course to a 13,000-square-foot spa and riverfront heated swimming pools.
+Newly opened Moreland Village features a game room and bowling alley while the Palmetto Bluff Shooting Club lets marksmen of all skill levels take aim in a forested course.
 Indeed, it’s outdoor pursuits that are Palmetto Bluff’s main attraction, with the day’s activities often determined by the tides.
 The May, Cooper, and New rivers converge here, intersected by a maze of creeks that total 32 miles of river and marsh front coastline.
 Protected by a dedicated non-profit, the Palmetto Bluff Conservancy, environmental stewardship is the core tenet of local life.
 From migratory birds to deer roaming the woods to redfish tailing in the flats, there’s a sense here that the wellbeing of each inhabitant has been considered.

 That careful consideration translates to the luxurious accommodations and gathering places designed for human enjoyment.
 Wilson Village’s homes reflect traditional Lowcountry architecture, with pine floors and screened porches, while Moreland Village emphasizes indoor/outdoor living.
 Instead of starting with a cleared piece of land, Palmetto Bluff was built to complement what nature already presented.